Gregory-Eales/uol-graphics-programming/README.md

 # UOL-Graphics-Programming
- as apart of the UOL Graphics Programming course
+ as a part of the UOL Graphics Programming course

 <p float="center">